 Based on your organizational needs, you can select the most appropriate identity model to implement and use.

-Important: You can either choose to use Federated IDs or Enterprise IDs (and not both).
-However, you can choose only one of these identity types with the Adobe IDs.
+You can either choose to use Federated IDs or Enterprise IDs (and not both).
+However, you can choose only one of these identity types with the Business IDs.
 Like, if some of your users are logging into your product with your enterprise credentials (such as firstname.lastname@example.org) and some users are using emails that are from outside your enterprise (such as email@example.com).

 If you have chosen to use only Enterprise or Federated ID types, you can skip this step in the workflow.

 As a system admin on the Admin Console, one of your first tasks is to define and set up an identity system against which your end users will be authenticated.
 As your organization purchases licenses for Adobe products and services, you will need to provision those licenses to your end users.
 And for this, you will need a way to authenticate these users.

 Adobe provides you with the following identity types that you can use to authenticate your end users: